d12frosted/elpa-mirror/gnu/denote-readme.txt

   └────

-  When in doubt, stick to the default design.
+  When in doubt, stick to the default design, which is carefully considered and works well ([Change the order of file name components]).

   While Denote is an Emacs package, notes should work long-term and not depend on the functionality of a specific program.
 The file-naming